 One downside of living in Beaverdam is that it can take a long time to commute to work.
 In Beaverdam, the average commute to work is 37.36 minutes, which is quite a bit higher than the national average.

-Beaverdam is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Beaverdam doesn't have a public transportation system that people use for their commute.

 The per capita income in Beaverdam in 2022 was $50,911, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $203,644 for a family of four.